 - View the case analysis at the top of the screen, above the full judgment.

-Understand case law citators
+Access case law citators

 Clio Library provides access to advanced citation tools to enable your firm to quickly assess the reliability of a case and comprehend its legal context.
 For case law, you can use treatment types to view how cases cite and relate to each other.
+You can view citator data by navigating to a specific document through either Clio Work or the Clio Library.

 - From a library search: Click Library in the left navigation panel to perform a new search and select a document from your results.